 Led Social Ride – Saturday

 This is led ride, it is usually around 30 miles at a pace below 15mph.
 It is perfect for those cyclists wanting a social ride, those new to the sport, those coming back from injuries and sportive cyclists.
 All the routes for this ride are designed to take in a coffee stop during the ride unless otherwise agreed (sometimes the coffee stop is at the NLC at the end of the ride) and the group will stay together at all times.
+You will be ask to sign on for this ride giving us you mobile number and emergency contact details.

 Led Club Ride – Saturday

 This led ride is usually around 40 miles but can be as long as 50 miles and a maximum of 3000ft of climbing – most of the rides actually average between 2200 – 2700ft.
 The pace of this ride is in excess of 15mph but not above 16.5mph.
 This ride is perfect for triathletes, stronger sportive and touring riders and riders with a good level of fitness.
 It is also the ride for riders wanting to improve technique, such as hill climbing.
 This group stays together at all times on the level and reforms after climbs.
 This ride can include a coffee stop.
+You will be ask to sign on for this ride giving us you mobile number and emergency contact details.

 Training Ride – Saturday/Sunday

 This ride can be any distance between 40 and 60 miles.
 The pace of this ride is in excess of 16.5mph and on flatter routes can be as high as 20mph.
 It can also include strong interval sessions.
 Routes can include over 3000ft of elevation and can include the biggest hills in the Newmarket area.
 This ride is perfect for strong triathletes, half and full ironman athletes and riders with a high level of strength and fitness who want to put in some strong shared training sessions.
 These rides do not happen every week and will only take place if there are a number of riders who have the ability to perform this ride.
 This ride does not always stay together, but is up to the riders themselves to agree the etiquette of the ride.
+You will not be asked to sign on for this ride.

 The Sunday rides are dependant on numbers.
 These are not led rides and we usually split into two groups.
 The slower ride is very similar to the Saturday ‘led’ social ride and is about 30 miles, the speed is below 15mph and this ride usually has a coffee and cake stop.
 The faster ride is about 40 miles with speed averages between 15 – 16mph (this was the average speed for our 2015 rides) and can have a coffee stop.
 This ride is similar to our Saturday ‘led’ club ride.